rackerlabs/support-how-to/content/general/hkg1-data-center-migration-customer-faq.md

 If there is an emergency during the change freeze and you cannot wait until after the migration to make a change, ensure that the project team is aware of the change by updating one of the notification tickets.
-Failure to do so could result in unexpected behavior during the maintenance and could increase downtime.
+Failure to do so could result in unexpected behavior during maintenance and could increase downtime.

 #### Is the move date flexible?
 Can I choose the date of the migration?

-A lot of effort goes in to creating the move groups and the preparations for each move group.
+Much effort goes into creating the move groups and the preparations for each move group.
 You will be notified 100 days before the date of your migration so that you can plan for the downtime accordingly with your customers and end users.
 To provide a set schedule for all of our customers, we cannot change